East African Community: Single tourist visa

 It had been hoped that an East African Single Tourist Visa may have been ready for November 2006, if it was approved by the relevant sectoral authorities under the EAC's integration programme.
 Had it been approved, the visa would have been valid for all three current member states of the EAC (Kenya, Tanzania and Uganda).
 Under the proposal for the visa, any new EAC single visa could be issued by any member state's embassy.
 The visa proposal followed an appeal by the tourist boards of the partner states for a common visa to accelerate promotion of the region as a single tourist destination and the EAC Secretariat wanted it approved before November's World Travel Fair (or World Travel Market) in London.
 When approved by the EAC's council of ministers, tourists could apply for one country's entry visa which would then be applicable in all regional member states as a single entry requirement initiative.

 A single East African Tourist Visa for the EAC countries of Kenya, Rwanda, and Uganda has been available since 2014.

 Demographics

-As of March 2022, the combined population of all seven EAC member states was 312,362,653.
-The EAC would have the fourth largest population in the world, if considered a single entity.

-The EAC contains 14 cities with populations of over one million (half of which are in Democratic Republic of the Congo alone), the largest being Kinshasa.
-Kampala is the largest urban centre located on Lake Victoria, the second largest freshwater lake in the world and Mwanza coming in second and Kisumu third.
+The population of the constituent parts of the EAC is composed of 65% under 30-year-olds.
+This youth bulge is anticipated to grow to 75% of the population under the age of 25 in this region by 2030.